nsankethreddy/PESU-SEM4_Lab-Assignments/README.md

       - 1)Find the length of a string
       - 2)Copy string from one location to another
       - 3)Check weather the given charcter is present in a string
       - 4)Check if the given number has odd or even parity of 1s and display the result
+  - Lab 6:
+      - 1)Set led to light up
+      - 2)Streaming right to left
+      - 3)Program to display 0 to F and F to 0 on the eight segment

 *__Assignments__* (C section)